-Technical Studies - Industrial Equipment Maintenance Certificate in Applied Science 30+ Semester Hours
+Technical Studies - Industrial Equipment Maintenance

+30+ Semester Hours

 This program is designed to provide the student with a thorough understanding of Industrial Equipment Maintenance.
 Through classroom study, audiovisual presentations, and actual "hands-on" performance tasks, the student will learn the procedures necessary to become an accomplished maintenance technician.
 Component III - Technical/Occupational Specialty courses will be offered through the Adult Industrial Equipment Maintenance program at South Branch Career & Technical Center.
-Component I - General Education and Component II - Technical Core courses will be offered through Eastern WV Community & Technical College.
+Component I - General Education and Component II - Technical Core courses will be offered through Eastern.